flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

   Widget build(BuildContext context) {
     return new Scaffold(
       appBar: new AppBar(
-        // Here we take the value from the MyHomePage object that was created by
+        // Take the value from the MyHomePage object that was created by
-        // the App.build method, and use it to set our appbar title.
+        // the App.build method, and use it to set the appbar title.
         title: new Text(widget.title),
       ),
       body: new Center(